svierk/sfdx-project-starter-kit/README.md

 ## Getting started

-To get the template up and runnning, you need to open the repository with VS Code, install all the recommended extensions and run `npm install` to install all required dependencies.
+To get the template up and running, you need to clone the repository and open it with VS Code, install all the recommended extensions and run `npm install` to install all required dependencies.

 After that you need to authorize an org for which you want to develop.
 In VS Code this can be done by pressing **Command + Shift + P**, enter "sfdx", and select **SFDX: Authorize an Org**.